Skip to Content

 15 Of The Best Walks In Belfast (Handy Strolls + Hardy Hikes)

-From the family-friendly Gruffalo Trail to the tough slog that is the Cave Hill Walk there’s a stroll that’ll suit most fitness levels.
+From the family-favourite Gruffalo Trail to the tough slog that is the Cave Hill Walk, there is a wonderful variety of Belfast walks to tackle.

 Below, you’ll find everything from the walk up Divis and the Black Mountain (one of our favourite things to do in Belfast!) to a couple of hidden gems near the city.